tizianocolagrossi/magistrale-appunti/PND/README.md

     - **Change cipher spec**: Selects agreed keys and encryption algorithm until further notice.
     - **Alert**: Transfers information about failures

+### SSL/TLS Handshake Protocol
+4-phase “Client/Server” protocol to establish parameters of the secure connection (**"Client” is the initiator**):
+1. **Hello**: Establishment of security capabilities: Client sends list of possibilities, in order of preference.
+Server selects one, and informs Client of its choice.
+Parties also exchange random noise for use in key generation.
+1. **Server authentication and key exchange**: Server executes selected key exchange protocol (if needed).
+Server sends authentication info. (e.g.X.509 cert.) to Client.
+1. **Client authentication and key exchange**: Client executes selected key exchange protocol (mandatory).
+Client sends authentication info. to Server (optional).
+1. **Finish**: Shared secret key is derived from pre-secrets exch. in 2, 3.
+Change Cipher Spec. protocol is activated.
+Summaries of progress of Handshake Protocol are exchanged and checked by both parties.

+**SSL/TLS Security Capabilities**

+Conventionally expressed by a descriptive string, specifying:
+- Version of SSL/TLS (EX: ``` TLS -> (Latest version of) TLS ```)
+- Key exchange algorithm (EX: ``` RSA -> RSA key exchange ```)
+- Grade of encryption (previous to TLSv1.1) (EX: ``` WITH -> (merely filler...) ```)
+- Encryption algorithm (EX: ``` AES_128 -> 128-bit AES encryption ```)
+- Mode of block encryption (if block cipher used) (EX: ``` CBC -> Cipher Block Chaining ```)
+- Cryptographic checksum algorithm (EX: ``` SHA ->  Use HMAC-SHA digest ```)

+**SSL/TLS Heartbeat**
+It is an extension (RFC 6520) that allows to keep an established session alive (That is, as soon as the data exchange between two endpoints terminates, the session will also terminate).

+To avoid the re-negotiation of the security parameters for establishing a secure session, we can keep using the same parameters even if there is no exchange of data (It introduces two messages: **HeartbeatRequest** and **HeartbeatResponse**).

+## SSL VPN Architecture
+Two primary models
+ - **SSL Portal VPN** Allow remote users to:
+    - Connect to VPN gateway from a Web browser
+    - Access services from Web site provided on gateway
+ - **SSL Tunnel VPN** (More capabilities than portal VPNs) Allow remote users to:
+    - Access network protected by VPN gateway from
+    - Web browser allowing active content

+## VPN device placement
+Main options for placement:
+- VPN functionality in firewall
+- VPN device in internal network
+- Single-interface VPN device in DMZ
+- Dual-interface VPN device in DMZ

+### VPN-enabled firewall
+Advantages:
+- No holes in FW between external VPN device and internal network
+- Traffic between device and internal network must go through FW
+- Simple network administration since only one “box” to administer

+Disadvantages:
+- Limited to VPN functionality offered by FW vendor
+- FW directly accessible to external users via port 443.
+- Adding VPN functionality to FW can introduce vulnerabilities

+### SSL VPN in internal network
+Advantages:
+- Only single rule for single address to be added to FW.
+- No “holes” needed in FW between VPN device and internal network
+- VPN traffic is behind FW, so protected from attacks by machines in DMZ.

+Disadvantages:
+- VPN traffic passes through FW on tunnel, so it is not analyzed.
+- Unsolicited traffic can be sent into internal network from outside to internal VPN device.
+- Internal network is compromised if VPN device is compromised

+### SSL VPN In DMZ
+Advantages:
+- Internal network protected against compromised VPN device
+- Traffic between device and internal network must go through FW.
+- IDS in DMZ can analyze traffic destined for internal network

+Disadvantages:
+- Numerous ports open in FW between device and internal hosts
+- Decrypted traffic from device to internal network must be sent through DMZ.
+- FW bypassed when user traffic is destined for hosts in DMZ

+### Dual interfaces VPN device in DMZ
+Clients connect to external device interface, internal traffic uses internal interface

+Advantages:
+- All advantages of placing VPN device DMZ
+- Unencrypted traffic to internal hosts is protected from other hosts in DMZ.
+- Only FW interface connected to device’s internal interface needs to permit traffic from VPN device

+Disadvantages:
+- Numerous ports open in FW between device and internal hosts.
+- May introduce additional routing complexity.
+- FW bypassed if split tunneling is not used and user traffic is destined for hosts in DMZ

 # IPsec
 Is a network layer protocol suite for providing security over ip.
 Is part of IPv6, and an addon for IPv4.
 It can handle all tree possible security architectures:
 **Feature**|**Gateway to Gateway**|**Host to Gateway**|**Host to Host**